-Indigestion is discomfort in the upper abdomen or chest.
-It is often linked to nausea, belching, or bloating.
+Indigestion is discomfort in the stomach or chest.
+It is often called an upset stomach.
+It may happen every once in a while or often.

 The following lifestyle factors increase your chances of indigestion:

-Your doctor will suggest a plan based on the severity of your symptoms.
-Treatment options may include the following:
+Your doctor will suggest a plan based on your specific needs.
+Treatment options include:

 American College of Gastroenterology